 If you’re waking between 1 am and 3 am then you would look at the information about the Liver meridian.

-Waking at 3 am indicates unmanaged stress due to poor liver regeneration.
+Waking at 3 am indicates unmanaged stress due to poor liver detoxification and regeneration.
 It’s the time when your liver nourishes itself, and it needs glycogen to do so.
-One of the things adrenaline does is it causes cells to use glycogen, so if supply is low because you’ve had a higher adrenaline release (due to stress), the liver cannot regenerate.
+Adrenaline causes cells to use glycogen, so if supply is low because you’ve had a higher adrenaline release (due to stress), the liver cannot regenerate.

 Your body is trying to tell you something by waking you up at the same time.